Have a blinking green light on your Switch dock? Here's how to fix it!

 So one moment everything was fine.
 You were playing with your Switch and having a grand ol' time.
 Next thing you know, something has gone terribly wrong.
 You put your Nintendo Switch in its dock and suddenly the green LED on the front of your dock starts blinking.
 Even worse, your Switch doesn't seem to be outputting a signal to your TV or even charging while in the dock.

 It seems that you have encountered what is beginning to be colloquially known as the blinking green light of death.
 Well, before you throw your Switch down the garbage disposal and sit down for a nice long cry, there are a few things you can try to get your Switch back in working order.
-Don't worry, you'll be able to get back to those great games you've been playing!
+Don't worry, in no time at all you'll be able to get back to the best Nintendo Switch games you've been playing!

 Check for updates

-- Undock your Switch and go to the Settings menu to ensure that there are no updates available for your Switch.
+- Go to the Settings menu to ensure that there are no updates available for your Switch.

 - Once you are certain that you are up to date, restart your Switch by holding the Power button for three seconds, selecting Power Options, and choosing Restart.